UK Employee-First Support • Plain English • Evidence-led

 9) Bullying isn’t “illegal” — do I still have protection?

 You may.
-Bullying can overlap with harassment, discrimination, health & safety, breach of trust, or constructive dismissal depending on facts.
+Bullying can overlap with harassment, discrimination, health & safety, breach of trust, or constructive dismissal depending on the facts.
 Document patterns and impact.

 10) What counts as workplace harassment?